 It shouldn't come as much of a surprise that Rogers has the Galaxy S9 and S9+.
 The amount you pay depends on which plan type you choose, with the pricing working out as follows:

 - Premium+ Tab: $249 for the Galaxy S9 / $379 for the Galaxy S9+

 - Premium Tab: $449 for the Galaxy S9 / $579 for the Galaxy S9+

 - Smart Tab: $599 for the Galaxy S9 / $729 for the Galaxy S9+

 - Talk & Text or No Tab: $999 for the Galaxy S9 / $1129 for the Galaxy S9+

-In addition to Rogers, you'll also be able to get the Galaxy S9 through TELUS.
-The regular S9 will cost between $250 and $450 upfront depending on which plan you choose, with the same holding true for the S9+ that varies at $380 and $580.
-For customeres that pre-order before March 15, TELUS is offering a $150 bill credit that's applied directly to your account.
+In addition to Rogers, you can also get the Galaxy S9 through TELUS.
+The regular S9 costs between $250 and $450 upfront depending on which plan you choose, with the same holding true for the S9+ that varies at $380 and $580.

 Bell is selling the S9 and S9+ for $250 on a 2-year term with an $80/month contract, or $450 for a $70/month contract.
 It's $1019 outright.
 The S9+ costs $380 and $580 in the same configurations.
 As with all other carriers, the phone comes in either grey or purple.